Speelmasters/CSE-212/3-tree.md

 For this example, here is an [example](trees_incomplete.py) of a binary tree that can be built and used in Python.
 A majority of this class has copyright by BYUI, and as such make no claim to the code.
 I have included a few changes and implimented some functions.

 ## Problem to Solve: Add a remove method
 For the problem, you will impliment a remove method.
-This may seem simple, but the method will need to check if either braches is missing and which side to bring up to replace the removed node.
+This method will remove the branch that contains the value specified.

 Once you have finished your implimentations of the method above, take a look at this possible [solution](trees_solution.py) and compare ways to solve the problems.